Coordinator Guide

 3. Have they done any development before?

 • If yes, what was that?
-Do they have a goal in mind? (e.g. Are they trying to build their own web app or a portfolio?)
+Do they have a goal in mind? (e.g. Are they trying to build their own website or a portfolio?)

 4. Are you a student?
 Speak to them about your experience and how programming has changed things for you.